-With Marianne Hill – Independent Shadow Work Practitioner
+With Marianne Hill – Healing The Shadow practitioner and Trainer

 This is the transcript of an interview by Carolyn Clitheroe, a psychotherapy student who has developed an interest in shadow work and the archetypes.
-In relation to her studies she interviewed Marianne about the Warrior archetype.
-This is the second in a series of interviews, the first was the Sovereign archetype interview.
+In relation to her studies she interviewed Marianne about the Lover archetype.
+This is the fourth in a series of interviews, the first was the Sovereign archetype interview, the second was the Warrior archetype interview and the third was the Magician archetype interview.
 Before the Sovereign interview transcript there is a simple overview of all four archetypes.
-If you’re not familiar with the four archetypes you may wish to take a look at this summary to help put this Warrior interview in to context.
+If you’re not familiar with the four archetypes you may wish to take a look at this summary to help put this Lover interview in to context.

-This interview took place in The Green Room in Frome in January 2018 and focuses on our inner Warrior.
-The discussions are wide-ranging and a variety of topics relating to the Warrior are discussed – power and boundaries, willpower and self discipline, self worth and accountability, war and abuse, anger and more… Inevitably the other three archetypes – the Lover, the Magician and the Sovereign – are also discussed, since all four archetypes are interwoven and interdependent.
+This interview took place in The Green Room in Frome, Somerset in May 2018 and focuses on our inner Lover.
+The discussions are wide-ranging and a variety of topics relating to the Lover are discussed – Intimacy and attachment, grief and loss, the inner child, body wisdom, addictions, sex and more… Inevitably the other three archetypes – the Magician, the Warrior and the Sovereign – are also discussed, since all four archetypes are interwoven and interdependent.

-An article by Marianne Hill – Independent Shadow Work Practitioner
+An article by Marianne Hill – Healing The Shadow Practitioner and Trainer